andela-milesanmi/DocGenie/README.md

 ##### API Documentation

-The API has routes, each dedicated to a single task that uses HTTP response codes to indicate API status and errors.
+The API has routes, each dedicated to a single task that uses HTTP response codes to indicate API status and error messages.
+You can find the full API documentation here: ```https://andela-mharuna.github.io/slate```

 ##### Authentication